-This course, based on Dallas Willard's work, examines the biblical teachings about hearing God.
-It identifies limitations and boundaries, as well as methods and appropriate expectations, so that leaders can genuinely grow in their recognition of the voice of God in their own lives and leadership experiences.
+Based on Dallas Willard's work, this course examines the biblical teachings about hearing God.
+It identifies limitations and boundaries, as well as methods and appropriate expectations, so that leaders can grow in their recognition of the voice of God in their own lives and leadership experiences.